Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 ### 3.2 Severity GLM with train and test data
-We fit a GLM model for the severity with the same features as the freq model.
+We fit a GLM for the severity with the same features as the frequency model.
 We use the same categorizer as before.

 *Note*: